AaronVincent6411/Chatgpt-Image-Version/README.md

-# Chatgpt-Clone-Reactjs
+# Chaptgpt Image Version
-This repository is created as a part of learning how to create a clone of ChatGPT using react.js and openai API
+This repository is created to create a clone of ChatGPT using react.js and openai API which reads image and generate text as output